dingbat/nsrails/readme.md

 How do I get started?
 ========

 It's fairly painless.
 Add the source folder into your Xcode project, and see [this page](https://github.com/dingbat/nsrails/wiki/Getting-Started).

+Some more resources:

-For a head start in transitioning your Rails models into Objective-C using NSRails, see the [autogen tool](https://github.com/dingbat/nsrails/tree/master/autogen)
+* For a head start in transitioning your Rails models into Objective-C using NSRails, see the [autogen tool](https://github.com/dingbat/nsrails/tree/master/autogen)

-For more details:

 *   Watch the [screencast](http://vimeo.com/37418882)
 *   Browse the included demo iPhone app - it goes straight to a live Rails app at [nsrails.com](http://nsrails.com), so you won't even have to launch a server to get started.
 The source for this site is also included.
 Have fun and be civil!
 *   See the [Wiki](https://github.com/dingbat/nsrails/wiki)